-Though the Yawuru People have lived in the area (known as Rubibi) for thousands of years, the European settlement of Broome was established in the 1880s as a pearling port.
-At the turn of the century, Broome’s pearls – particularly the Pinctada Maxima mother of pearl – was known around the world, used to make buttons and fine cutlery found in the houses of the rich in New York, London and Paris.
+Though the Yawuru People have lived in the area (known as Rubibi ) for thousands of years, the European settlement of Broome WA was established in the 1880s as a pearling port underpinned by the pearling industry.
+At the turn of the century, Broome‘s pearls – particularly the Pinctada Maxima mother of pearl – was known around the world, used to make buttons and fine cutlery found in the houses of the rich in New York, London and Paris.

-Yet, the prosperity of the pearl industry belied the brutal labour conditions.
-In the 1880s, indigenous Australians – particularly pregnant women believed to have better lung capacity for diving – were forced by European settlers to dive for pearls.
-The numerous deaths that resulted outraged public opinion; so the industry switched to using the indentured labour of Japanese, Chinese, Malay, and Filipino men for diving.
+Yet, the prosperity of the pearling industry belied the brutal labour conditions.
+In the 1880s, indigenous Australians – particularly pregnant women believed to have better lung capacity for diving – were forced by European settlers to dive for pearl in the turquoise water at low tide.
+The numerous deaths that resulted outraged public opinion; so the industry switched to using the indentured labour of the Japanese diver, as well as Chinese, Malay, and Filipino men for diving for the pearl.

 The history of pearling continues to shape Broome today.
 Visitors can learn about this history at the Broome Historical Society Museum, or take a day tour of a working pearl farm at Willie Creek Farm, north of Broome.
 Look for jewellers in the centre of the town to buy beautiful pearl and diamond (which are mined in the surrounding Kimberley) creations.
 The multicultural heritage of Broome is celebrated at the annual Shinju Matsuri, Japanese for ‘festival of the pearl’.